Beijing Olympics get ‘gold for repression’ in labor report

 “We want governments to take a stand in defense of their own athletes’ safety, and we want sponsors to actually review their association with the Beijing Winter Olympics,” she added.
 “You’ve got major companies who are supporting these Olympics who really ought to live up to values that they say they respect, which is fundamental human rights.”

-Some of the largest sponsorswho collectively pay billions to the IOC include household names like Coca-Cola, Airbnb, Visa, Toyota, Alibaba, and Proctor & Gamble.
+Some of the largest sponsorswho collectively pay billions to the IOC include household names like Coca-Cola, Airbnb, Visa, Toyota, Alibaba, and Procter & Gamble.

 The ITUC report comes just under three months before the Olympics open on Feb.
 4. There have been repeated calls for boycotts, with sponsors and broadcasters targeted, and demands for the IOC to move the Games out of China.
 Protesters were also detained at a torch lighting ceremony last month in Greece.